Course Guide

 - Students pursue answers to questions worth asking and are provided opportunities to discover knowledge for themselves.

-- Teachers leverage the “ways of thinking” specific to each academic discipline (English, Social Science, Math, Science, Technology, Physical Education, Spanish) to organize course material and student activities.
+- Teachers leverage the “ways of thinking” specific to each academic discipline (English, Social Science, Math, Science, Technology, Physical Education, Spanish, Interdisciplinary) to organize course content and student activities.

 - Teachers continuously ask the question: What are students doing? as they design hands-on, experiential activities.